Chamundeshwari06/Employee-Salary-Prediction-/README.md

 ---
 ## 🧠 Machine Learning Algorithms Used

-- Decision Tree Classifier
+- SVM
 - Random Forest Classifier
-- Extra Trees Classifier
+- KNN
 - Gradient Boosting Classifier
-- Voting Classifier (Final model)
+- Logistic Regression

 ## 🚀 How to Run the App (Streamlit)